Toyota Camry (XV70): How To Proceed With Troubleshooting

 SEE MORE:

-DESCRIPTION There may be a short circuit between the CAN main bus lines and/or CAN branch lines when the resistance between terminals 15 (CA5H) and 16 (CA5L) of the central gateway ECU (network gateway ECU) is below 54 Ω.
+DESCRIPTION There may be an open circuit in one of the CAN main bus lines when the resistance between terminals 6 (CA3H) and 21 (CA3L) of the central gateway ECU (network gateway ECU) is 70 Ω or higher.

 Symptom Trouble Area